Three Emerging HSA Trends You Should Know Now

 2018 was a milestone year for Health Savings Accounts (HSAs)!
 For the first time, the number of HSAs exceeded 25 million, as more Americans flock to these accounts for their healthcare and retirement-planning needs.

 Devenir recently released its 2018 Year-End HSA Market Statistics and Trends report, which shows how HSA usage grew in 2018.
-We’ve summarized some of the key findings from the report below.
+We’ve summarized some of the key findings from the report.
+And complete the form below to get your free infographic to see how innovative solutions will improve your HSA experience.

 Participation up 133 percent in five years